shuffyiosys/rph-tools/docs/programming-notes.md

 ### toString function (MANDATORY)
 Returns a string describing the module.
 This is needed for ```RPH Tools``` module ```getModule```.

-### processAccountEvt function
-When RPH sends the client an account data blob, this is function will process what to do with it.

 ### getSettings
 Gets persistent settings that are saved for a module.